terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitLab.md

    git push --set-upstream origin plan
    ```

+**Important:** Before opening a merge request, make sure the option `Delete source branch when merge request is accepted.` in the "Merge options" section is unchecked.

-1. Open a merge request in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-ENVIRONMENTS-REPO/-/merge_requests?scope=all&state=opened from the `plan` branch to the `development` branch and review the output.
+1. Open a merge request in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-PROJECTS-REPO/-/merge_requests?scope=all&state=opened from the `plan` branch to the `development` branch and review the output.
 1. The merge request will trigger a GitLab pipelines that will run Terraform `init`/`plan`/`validate` in the `development` environment.
-1. Review the GitLab pipelines output in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-ENVIRONMENTS-REPO/-/pipelines.
+1. Review the GitLab pipelines output in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-PROJECTS-REPO/-/pipelines.
 1. If the GitLab pipelines is successful, merge the merge request in to the `development` branch.
 1. The merge will trigger a GitLab pipelines that will apply the terraform configuration for the `development` environment.
-1. Review merge output in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-ORGANIZATION-REPO/-/pipelines under `tf-apply`.
+1. Review merge output in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-PROJECTS-REPO/-/pipelines under `tf-apply`.
 1. If the Gitlab pipelines is successful, apply the next environment.

-1. Open a merge request in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-ENVIRONMENTS-REPO/-/merge_requests?scope=all&state=opened from the `development` branch to the `non-production` branch and review the output.
+1. Open a merge request in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-PROJECTS-REPO/-/merge_requests?scope=all&state=opened from the `development` branch to the `non-production` branch and review the output.
 1. The merge request will trigger a GitLab pipelines that will run Terraform `init`/`plan`/`validate` in the `non-production` environment.
-1. Review the GitLab pipelines output in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-ENVIRONMENTS-REPO/-/pipelines.
+1. Review the GitLab pipelines output in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-PROJECTS-REPO/-/pipelines.
 1. If the GitLab pipelines is successful, merge the merge request in to the `non-production` branch.
 1. The merge will trigger a GitLab pipelines that will apply the terraform configuration for the `non-production` environment.
-1. Review merge output in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-ORGANIZATION-REPO/-/pipelines under `tf-apply`.
+1. Review merge output in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-PROJECTS-REPO/-/pipelines under `tf-apply`.
 1. If the GitLab pipelines is successful, apply the next environment.

-1. Open a merge request in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-ENVIRONMENTS-REPO/-/merge_requests?scope=all&state=opened from the `non-production` branch to the `production` branch and review the output.
+1. Open a merge request in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-PROJECTS-REPO/-/merge_requests?scope=all&state=opened from the `non-production` branch to the `production` branch and review the output.
 1. The merge request will trigger a GitLab pipelines that will run Terraform `init`/`plan`/`validate` in the `production` environment.
-1. Review the GitLab pipelines output in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-ENVIRONMENTS-REPO/-/pipelines.
+1. Review the GitLab pipelines output in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-PROJECTS-REPO/-/pipelines.
 1. If the GitLab pipelines is successful, merge the merge request in to the `production` branch.
 1. The merge will trigger a GitLab pipelines that will apply the terraform configuration for the `production` environment.
-1. Review merge output in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-ORGANIZATION-REPO/-/pipelines under `tf-apply`.
+1. Review merge output in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-PROJECTS-REPO/-/pipelines under `tf-apply`.

 1. Unset the `GOOGLE_IMPERSONATE_SERVICE_ACCOUNT` environment variable.

    ```bash
    unset GOOGLE_IMPERSONATE_SERVICE_ACCOUNT
    ```